eemelierkheikki/Data-analyst-certification-Practical-case/README.md

 Use vizualisations or other methods to prove and communicate your findings.

-Determine metrics to follow after implementation.
+Determine metrics to be followed after implementation.